 How do you show people what type of employer you are, how you’re making a difference, and why they might want to come work for you?
-By telling the story of your employer brand.
-The better you can break down the walls of your company, take people behind the scenes, and spotlight the things that make you truly special, the more you can attract and keep the right kind of employees (aka the people who share your vision and want to achieve it with you).
+By drafting—and implementing—an employer branding strategy built on storytelling.
+When you effectively tell the story of your employer brand, you can break down the walls of your company, take people behind the scenes, and spotlight the things that make you truly special.
+The result?
+You will attract and keep the right kind of employees (aka the people who share your vision and want to achieve it with you).

 You can think of each of these suggestions as its own category of storytelling.
 In fact, at your next brainstorm meeting, try to come up with 10 ideas for each category.
 That’s 100 employer brand story ideas off the bat.
 (Not bad, eh?)

 Idea 1: Tap into your team’s creativity.

 While not everyone is comfortable being the “face” of your employer brand, everyone who works for you contributes in a unique way.
 That means your employees can be a great source of content.
 Whether people want to write articles, answer a Q&A, film a tutorial, or create entertaining social content, encouraging people to contribute their own content is a great way to cultivate community and put your team’s expertise, passions, and personalities in the spotlight.

 [bctt tweet=”Employee stories are 20% more immersive than recruiting through career sites.”]—Ere Media/ Immersion Neuroscience research